DrPaulBrewer/single-market-robot-simulator/README.md

     const SMRS = require("single-market-robot-simulator"); // CJS

-and returns an object `SMRS` containing a constructor for `Simulation` and function `runSimulation`.
-Functionality will run either in the browser or nodejs without modification ("isomorphic javascript").
+and returns an object `SMRS` containing a constructor for the JavaScript class `Simulation` and a few other miscellaneous items.
+Ideally, this code will run either in the browser or on the server via nodejs without being modified for the specific environment ("isomorphic javascript").

 On the browser, standard browser security policies require different procedures for writing out files.
-Therefore, the data logs cannot be immediately written out to .csv files
-(as with the stand alone app) but are maintained in memory for use with other systems, such as browser-based plotting software.
+Therefore, the data logs cannot be immediately written out to .csv files (as with the stand alone app) but are maintained in memory for use with other systems, such as browser-based plotting software.
 It is the responsibility of other software (e.g. `single-market-robot-simulator-savezip`) to write the logs to browser-side `.csv` files or elsewhere and/or to provide for visualizations.

 Simulations can be run in either synchronous or asynchronous mode.
 Asynchronous mode is useful for running on the browser so that the event loop and user interface do not freeze while waiting for simulation results.